Set expectations with contacts to maximize email deliverability and avoid exile to the spam folder.

 Once you reach one or more of those thresholds, mailbox providers (such as Gmail and Yahoo) can see clearly that you’re sending emails that their users do not want.
 This leads to emails being more likely to hit the spam folder – even for fans of your messages.

 Repairing your reputation is hard; it’s better to build your sending plan for the busy upcoming holidays in a way that protects your reputation while maximizing revenue.
-Here are some email deliverability tips:
+Here are four email deliverability tips:

 Want to have a conversation about who to send to or how to reduce risk to your email deliverability and improve the success of your email marketing during the busy festive period?
 Get in touch with your account manager to set up a consultation.